vliz-be-opsci/pykg2tbl/README.rst

 pykg2tbl
 ===================================

-Py Project to extra table data from knowwledge-graphs using sparql templates
+Py Project to extra table data from knowledge-graphs using sparql templates

 Started on 2022-01-04